wozniak/docs/_posts/guides/2019-08-23-guide_install-css-assets.md

 # Mounting the CS:S assets
 1. Copy the `cstrike` folder from whereever the server is installed to (in this example the `css` directory) to `MomentumDev`
-2. Open the `momentum/gameinfo.txt` file and add a line somewhere in the `SearchPaths` section with the content
+2. Open the `momentum/gameinfo.txt` file and the following line somewhere in the `SearchPaths` section

 ```game+mod                            |all_source_engine_paths|cstrike/cstrike_pak_dir.vpk```

 This will add mount the CS:S assets to the game